jqhoogland/rationalia-starter/LW/Concepts/Rationality.md

 * * *

-## What we're calling "rationality"
+## What We're Calling "rationality"

 A good heuristic is that rationality is about cognitive algorithms.
 Rather than being a synonym for *true* or *optimal*, the term ***rational*** should be reserved for describing whether or not a cognitive algorithm results in true beliefs and optimal actions.